-For the past year and a half, Powder River Energy technicians have planned the replacement of the cooperative’s automated meter reading (AMR) system with a more robust and feature-rich advanced meter infrastructure (AMI) system.
+Powder River Energy technicians are replacing the cooperative’s automated meter reading (AMR) system with a more robust and feature-rich advanced meter infrastructure (AMI) system.

 The new AMI system comes with an improved solid-state meter and a two-way communication network.
 This receives readings like the older AMR system, but can also transmit signals to the cooperative when it is experiencing a problem.